 Carolyn Killewald, Office Manager/Show Secretary

 Carolyn Killewald is a graduate of Albion College and holds a B.A. in English.
 She was previously employed as a magazine editor for a trade association in Jackson, MI before being hired at the Held Equestrian Center in August 2008.
 Killewald's role at the Held Center includes planning events and projects, marketing, recruitment, accounts receivables, purchasing, and serving as a liaison between the Center, students, community members, and faculty/staff of Albion College.
 During horse shows at the Held Center, Killewald serves as the show secretary, coordinating competitors' entries and fees, issuing awards, and tracking results.
-She also serves as the advisor for the Albion College Equestrian Club.

 A lifetime equestrian, Killewald competed in the U.S. Pony Club and eventually placed her focus on dressage.
 She has competition experience in eventing and USDF recognized dressage shows and regional championships.
 When not in the Held Center office, she can often be found out working with her young horse in the barn.
 Killewald currently resides in Concord, MI with her family.